When things are difficult we are told to stay positive

 So hard to do for me, I am never satisfied with what I have done, I beat myself up with the “I should have…” all the time.
 It is hard for me to even say that.

 So I have been learning to “pat myself on the back” which I love and hate at the same time.

 Another thing I have a tendency to do is judge my success based on others, but are “they” as successful as I think they are.
 On the flip side of that, am I more successful then I think I am.
 It’s all about perspective.

 If you can change your perspective, will it then change your attitude?
 Yes, it can.

-I guess the take away on this is that staying positive is indeed as hard to do as the effort you putting into something, like parenting, being in a relationship, opening a business or starting a blog.
+I guess the take away on this is that “staying positive” is as hard to do as the “actual effort” you are putting into something, like parenting, being in a relationship, opening a business or starting a blog.

 All of these things are worth the effort and will turn out the way they were meant to, I want to believe this is true.